A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 What Are The Symptoms Of STEMI?

 A STEMI attack comes with severe chest pain at the center.
 It sometimes feels like pressure or discomfort or tightness despite sharp shooting pain in the chest.
 According to a survey, people have also experienced STEMI attacks by having pain in both arms, back or neck, or jaw.
-The other symptoms include:
+The other heart attack symptoms include:

 • Nausea